visgl/math.gl/docs/modules/types/api-reference/array-types.md

 ### `TypedArray`

-Any javascript typed array
+Any JavaScript typed array

 ### `NumericArray`

-Any javascript typed array, or any javascript array containing numbers
+Any JavaScript typed array, or any JavaScript array containing numbers

 ## Utilities